classiccatlinux-sudo/BASIC/README.md

 # About

 CASIC is made to make coding in Python even easier.
-It’s made by classic14 (me) and is very easy to work with.
+It’s made by classic14 (me) :3 and is very easy to work with.
 It’s FOSS and works on Linux, macOS, and also Windows, but it’s best for Linux.
 It works on most Linux distros, but works best on Debian.

-# Here is how you use CASIC
+# how to use

 Ok, let’s look at a file using CASIC.
 This is how it would look: